SoftUni-Internal/interactive-content/EN/01-DOM-Manipulations/05-Homework.md

 **Here is a link to the** [resources](https://videos.softuni.org/resources/javascript/javascript-advanced/05-Encode-and-Decode-Messages.zip) **for this task.**

-In this problem, create a JS functonality which encodes and decodes some messages, which travel to the network.
+Create a JavaScript functionality that encodes and decodes some messages which travel to the network.

 The program should contain two functionalities.